sara-nl/swiftdocs/source/Pages/Clients/python_swift_client.rst

 Temporary URLs
 ==============

 With the **TempURL** mechanism it is possible to provide temporary access to objects.
-This can be really usefull if large opjects need to be downloaded from SWIFT storage that does not have public access.
+This can be really useful if large objects need to be downloaded from SWIFT storage by a user that does not have public access.

-First you have to create a key:
+First you have to set a secret key, which can just be any random string you make up yourself:

 .. code-block:: console

     swift post -m 'Temp-URL-Key: <some random string you make up yourself>'

+This is a one-time action.
+You do not need to set a new key every time you want to create a temporary URL for an object.

 Then you create the **TempURL**.